umar-qureshi2/architecture-center/docs/cloud-adoption-guide/new-adoption-stage/subscription-design.md

 ### Sandbox-and-production pattern

-The sandbox-and-production pattern will enable you to deploy production workloads in Azureby creating a separate subscription where your production workloads will reside.
+The sandbox-and-production pattern will enable you to deploy production workloads in Azure by creating a separate subscription where your production workloads will reside.

 ![Sandbox-and-production pattern](../images/subscription-pattern-sandbox-production.png)

 The sandbox-and-production pattern has the following characteristics:

-- Each environment contains different types of applications (sandbox/non-production vs. production)
-- The networks in each subscription are isolated from one another
+- Isolates the networks in each subscription from one another.
-- Virtual networks wrap the different workloads for traffic separation
+- Segregates traffic for different workloads via virtual networks.
-- The subscriptions have different offers, and therefore different pricing models.
-The sandbox can often take advantage of lower cost offers such as Dev/Test subscriptions.
+- Reduces costs by using a lower-cost offer type (such as Dev/Test) for the sandbox environment.
-- Both subscriptions trust a single Azure AD tenant.
+- Establishes a trust relationship for both subscriptions with a single Azure AD tenant.

-### Sandbox-and-production-with-purpose-built pattern
+### Sandbox-and-production-with-purpose-built subscription pattern
 TODO: Find a better name

-TODO: Rewrite.
+This pattern provides an additional subscription intended for production-ready workloads that have different governance and control requirements than either the sandbox or production environments.
+For example, a research project may be managed by a separate entity.
+This pattern can also support workloads that have different regulation requirements or different access controls.

 ![Sandbox-and-production pattern](../images/subscription-pattern-sandbox-production-pb.png)

-The Sandbox, Production, and Purpose Built scenario is designed for:
-	• This pattern include a separate production environment (purpose-built) that is separate from the main production environment
+This pattern has the following characteristics:

-	• Each environment contains different types of applications (sandbox/non-prod, production, and purpose-built)
+- Allows each environment to contain workloads with different requirements (sandbox/non-production, production, and purpose-built).
-	• Environments will be isolated from each other
-	• Virtual Networks will wrap the different applications for traffic separation
+- Isolates the networks in each subscription from one another.
+- Segregates traffic for different workloads via virtual networks.
-	• Each subscriptions trust 1 single Azure AD tenant.
+- Establishes a trust relationship for each subscription with a single Azure AD tenant.
-	• Each subscription contains a separate Azure AD account owner (see Service Administrators section)
+- Allows different account owners for each subscription.

-### Continuous development pattern
+### Continuous deployment pattern

-TODO: Continuous deployment instead?
+Building on the previous patterns, the continuous deployment enables the use of subscriptions to support a continuous deployment strategy by promoting code through each environment.

 ![Continuous deployment pattern](../images/subscription-pattern-continuous-deployment.png)

-TODO: Rewrite
-This pattern maintains the sandbox subscription isolation, and production workloads, but also allows for a subscription to be used for the purpose of code promotion approaches
-	• Each environment contains the different types of applications.
-	• Virtual Networks will wrap the different applications for traffic separation.
+The continuous deployment pattern has the following additional characteristics:
-	• Subnets will be created within each environment to establish required security isolation zones among application tiers.
+- Subnets created in each environment establish required security isolation zones among application tiers.
-	• Each subscriptions trust 1 single Azure AD tenant.
-	• Each subscription contains a separate Azure AD account owner (see Service Administrators section)
-	• Dev subscription contains separate subnets and resource groups that isolate (Test, Dev and QA environments)
+- Dev subscription contains separate subnets and resource groups that isolate Dev, Test, and pre-production environments.